judka-uriel/uriel-book/uriel_en.md

 In these years 33 and 70, the first day of Pesach fell on the Sabbath.
-So it was also in the year 73, when Masada fell, and during Pesach the last inhabitants of Masada slaughtered one another like paschal sacrifices — a tragic finale to the enmity among Jews that had flared up due to the radicalization of the Zealot-Sicarii.
+So it was also in the year 73, when Masada fell, and during Pesach the last inhabitants of Masada slaughtered one another as paschal human sacrifices — a tragic finale to the enmity among Jews that had flared up due to the radicalization of the Zealots-[Sicarii](https://en.wikipedia.org/wiki/Sicarii).

 The Temple was destroyed after a known number of Sabbaths following the warning, since the sacrifices on the Sabbath were connected with performing work